Development and Application of a ReaxFF Reactive Force Field for Ni-Doped MoS$_2$: Results and Discussion

-Snapshots of the model system before deposition, after deposition, and after annealing are shown in Figure~\ref{fig:deposition}(a), (b), and (c), respectively.
-Visually, the model system appears amorphous at the end of deposition, consistent with experimental observations for magnetron-sputtered $\mathrm{MoS_2}$,~\cite{mcconney2016MoS2-sputter-amorphous,sirota2019MoS2-sputtering-exp} but then is mostly crystalline after annealing, as observed after annealing in experiments.~\cite{mcconney2016MoS2-sputter-amorphous,sirota2019MoS2-sputtering-exp} Note that the middle region of the material (Figure~\ref{fig:deposition}(c)) does not appear crystalline from this view, but is in fact crystalline at an angle relative to the perspective shown here.
-An alternate angle from which the crystallinity of the entire model is visible is shown in Fig. S9.
+Snapshots of the model system before deposition, after deposition, and after annealing are shown in the top panel of Figure~\ref{fig:deposition}(I), (II), and (III), respectively.
+Visually, the model system appears amorphous at the end of deposition, consistent with experimental observations for magnetron-sputtered $\mathrm{MoS_2}$,~\cite{mcconney2016MoS2-sputter-amorphous,sirota2019MoS2-sputtering-exp} but then is mostly crystalline after annealing, as observed after annealing in experiments.~\cite{mcconney2016MoS2-sputter-amorphous,sirota2019MoS2-sputtering-exp} Note that the middle region of the material (Figure~\ref{fig:deposition}(III)) does not appear crystalline from this view, but is in fact crystalline at an angle relative to the perspective shown here.
+An alternate angle from which the crystallinity of the entire model is visible is shown in Fig. S16.
 The crystallization process can be quantified using radial distribution functions (RDFs) of S--S, S--Mo, and Mo--Mo atom distances at the end of each stage of the simulation.
-The RDF of the initial crystal substrate after equilibration, shown in Figure~\ref{fig:deposition}(d), exhibits clear peaks indicative of a perfect crystal.
-At the end of the deposition, Figure~\ref{fig:deposition}(e) shows broad close-distance peaks and only weak further-distance (second neighbor) peaks, indicating an amorphous structure.
-Then, the RDF after annealing, shown in Figure~\ref{fig:deposition}(f), has the regular peaks again, only slightly broadened from the before-deposition peaks, confirming that the material is in fact crystalline.
+The RDF of the initial crystal substrate after equilibration, shown in Figure~\ref{fig:deposition}(bottom panel (I)), exhibits clear peaks indicative of a perfect crystal.
+At the end of the deposition, Figure~\ref{fig:deposition}(bottom panel (II)) shows broad close-distance peaks and only weak further-distance (second neighbor) peaks, indicating an amorphous structure.
+Then, the RDF after annealing, shown in Figure~\ref{fig:deposition}(bottom panel (III)), has the regular peaks again, only slightly broadened from the before-deposition peaks, confirming that the material is in fact crystalline.

 Visual analysis of the simulation after annealing suggested that most of the Ni atoms positioned themselves at Mo sites, resulting in a Mo-substituted Ni-doped $\mathrm{MoS_2}$ structure.
 To confirm this, the distribution of Ni--S and Ni--Mo distances at the end of annealing are shown in Figure~\ref{fig:RDF-annealed-and-2H}(b).
 The heights of the first Ni--S (red) peaks after annealing are at similar distances to those observed in Figure~\ref{fig:RDF-annealed-and-2H}(a) for the Mo--S (red) peak.
 We can conclude that Ni atoms are bonded to S more than to Mo, consistent with the Mo-substituted Ni-doped $\mathrm{MoS_2}$ structure.
 Previous DFT calculations have shown that, under S-rich conditions, Mo-substituted is the most favorable doping location for Ni.~\cite{guerrero2020phase} Visual analysis of the post-annealing simulations also indicated that the Ni atoms were not randomly distributed throughout the crystal, but rather formed few-atom clusters.
 This observation is consistent with phase separation predicted for Mo substitution according to convex hull analysis of DFT calculations.\cite{guerrero2020phase} Similar behavior has been previously observed for gold atoms co-sputtered with $\mathrm{MoS_2}$,~\cite{Scharf2013-nx} which is further support for the physical realism of these simulations and the new force field.